Preamble to the United States Constitution: To form a more perfect Union

 The phrase "to form a more perfect Union" has been construed as referring to the shift to the Constitution from the Articles of Confederation.
 The contemporaneous meaning of the word "perfect" was complete, finished, fully informed, confident, or certain.
 The phrase has been interpreted in various ways throughout history based on the context of the times.
 For example, shortly after the Civil War and the ratification of the Fourteenth Amendment, the Supreme Court said that the "Union" was made "more perfect" by the creation of a federal government with enough power to act directly upon citizens, rather than a government with narrowly limited power that could act on citizens only indirectly through the states, e.g., by imposing taxes.
 Also, the institution was created as a government over the States and people, not an agreement (union) between the States.

 In the 21st century, following a pivotal, widely reported speech entitled "A More Perfect Union" by then-candidate Barack Obama in 2008, the phrase has also come to mean the continual process of improvement of the country.

 The phrase has also been interpreted to support the federal supremacy clause as well as to demonstrate that state nullification of any federal law, dissolution of the Union, or secession from it, are not contemplated by the Constitution.

+In education

+Beginning in 1976, many children in the United States learned the words of the preamble from a Schoolhouse Rock! segment titled "The Preamble".
+Later studies showed that the segment was effective in teaching and reinforcing long-term memory of the words, although a spoken version was more effective for understanding their meaning.
+Though the "The Preamble" proved memorable, for metric reasons it deviated from the actual wording by omitting the words "of the United States" from the first line.